Drug information provided by: IBM Micromedex

 This medicine may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, sleepiness, or trouble with thinking.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these side effects are especially bothersome, check with your doctor.

-This medicine can cause changes in heart rhythms, such as a condition called PR prolongation.
+This medicine can cause changes in heart rhythms, including a condition called PR prolongation.
 It may change the way your heart beats and cause lightheadedness, fainting, or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as a fast, slow, or irregular heartbeat.
+Contact your doctor right away if you have any symptoms of heart rhythm problems, including a fast, slow, or irregular heartbeat.

 Do not stop taking this medicine without first checking with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.